Trump's Flip-Flops On Economics Move Policies Toward The Status Quo

 Others see Trump's move to more mainstream policy views as evidence of the waning power of populist Steve Bannon in the White House and the ascendancy of Trump's son-in-law Jared Kushner.

-Trump also suggested to the Journal that he could still reappoint Janet Yellen to another term as Federal Reserve Chair — something he said before that he wouldn't do.
+Trump also suggested to the Journal that he could still reappoint Janet Yellen to another term as Federal Reserve chair — something he said before that he wouldn't do.

 And after accusing Yellen of keeping rates low to help President Obama, Trump said he'd like to see interest rates kept low for him, too.